-Olsen has worked for over two decades as a leading government official on national security, intelligence, and law enforcement issues.
+Matt Olsen has served as leading government official on a range of national security, intelligence, and law enforcement issues.